pepsivstim/youtube-playlist-bot/README.md

 # YouTube Playlist Bot

-Goal: extract urls of removed videos and record them in a text file
+Goal: extract URLs of removed videos from YouTube playlists and record them in a text file